International Day of Happiness is 20th March Annually

 - get more work done

-- will be more committed to the task and the company
+- are more committed to the task and the company

 - will be physical, mentally and emotionally more healthy